palalabs/palacms/DEVELOPERS.md

 - Schema changes go in `pb_migrations/`
 - Migrations use JavaScript format
-- Collection types are auto-generated in `pb_data/types.d.ts`
+- Migrations are auto-generated when you use Pocketbase admin UI to modify the collections
+  - Remember to format the auto-generated migrations

 ### Server Hooks

 - Hooks are in `pb_hooks/` (CommonJS format)
-- Keep hooks lightweight and focused
+- Keep hooks simple and secure
-- Handle errors gracefully
-- Used for validation, data transformation, and business logic
+- Used for tasks such as validation and serving files
+- Only the business logic that has no place in the frontend application should be added here

 ### Collections & Data Access